Expect the Unexpected

 - Partners may invite guests in accordance with the Partner Arrangement.

-One (1.0) CPE credit available.
-Field of Study: TBD
+One and a half (1.5) CPE credits available.
+Field of Study: Business Management and Organization

 FEI is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
 Questions regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website, www.learningmarket.org.